-- The payment procedure has to be non-discriminatory in order to minimise the risk of market distortion.
-Currently participants of balancing markets are mostly either paid as bid or receive the market clearing price.
-The coexistence of different payment rules within compatible balancing mechanisms might result in for example suboptimal differences in the number of attracted participants between the single markets. - There is another important characteristic of payment of balancing participants.
-Currently in some Member States (control areas) the participants of the balancing market are paid either both, for the availability of capacity (capacity payment) and for delivering balancing energy (energy payment) or only for delivering balancing energy.
-Harmonisation of, or at least making consistent payment structure is required in order to enable a functioning integrated balancing market. - Additionally, the criteria for the selection of bids are different across Member States (control areas).
-Where a capacity payment exists the selection of bids might be based on the price of power and/or energy.
-Integration of balancing markets requires a common pricing and payment structure.
+• The payment procedure has to be non-discriminatory in order to minimise the risk of market distortion.
+Currently participants of balancing markets are either paid as bid or receive the market clearing price.
+The coexistence of different payment rules within compatible balancing mechanisms might result in, for example, suboptimal differences in the number of attracted participants between the single markets.
+The choice of a harmonized remuneration scheme should reflect the advantages and drawbacks of "pay-as-bid" and "pay-as-cleared".
+There is another important characteristic of payment of balancing participants.
+Currently in some Member States (control areas) the participants of the balancing market are paid either for both, i.e. for the availability of capacity (capacity payment) and for delivering balancing energy (energy payment) or only for delivering balancing energy.
+Harmonisation, or at least the development of a consistent10 payment structure is required in order to enable a functioning integrated balancing market.